-To properly bind the Bengkung a highly skilled massage therapist is needed.
+To properly bind the Bengkung, a highly skilled massage therapist is needed.
 The wrap should be worn at least six to ten hours a day for effective results — more time is possible, even sleeping with it.
-Because Jamu is not a one-time massage but a complete treatment covering a number of days, the binding also is done each time after the massages.
+Because Jamu is not a one-time massage but a complete treatment covering a number of days, the binding is also done each time after the massages.

 The wrapping starts from the woman’s lower hip and goes up to middle part of the body to under the breast.
-Mind that the Bengkung is also done by Indonesian women who just want to keep their posture well, and that’s why it’s sometimes called the Slimming Wrap, which is then worn under traditional clothing.
+Mind that Bengkung is also done by Malay and Indonesian women who just want to keep their posture well, and that’s why it’s sometimes called the Slimming Wrap, which is then worn under traditional clothing.

-Although a traditional technique, Bengkung is still widely used in Indonesia by almost all women that have given birth.
+Although a traditional technique, Bengkung is still widely used in both Malaysia and Indonesia by almost all women that have given birth.
 Binding can be done after both normal and C-section deliveries (caesarean delivery).
 On the Indonesian island Java, the Bengkung cloth is typically called Stagen, which is usually handmade by women.

 Bengkung Belly Wrapping Health Benefits

 Bengkung helps to expel excessive gases and so-called wind out of the body, while also preventing wind from entering it.
 It furthermore reduces/shrinks the abdomen and tightens up the stomach/abdominal muscles while supporting and straightening the back/spine.
 Moreover, it helps getting or lifting the uterus back in its natural position and aiding the uterus to shrink back to the pre-pregnancy size, a process called involution.

 In general, it also helps supporting and realigning the pelvic organs including the muscles of the pelvic area.
 Usually, after delivery, women use Bengkung until the end of the postpartum period (forty to forty-two days), but it can be used as long as one finds necessary.